This guide is intended to provide instructions for Home Assistant setup downloaded from home-assistant.io and the use of Raspberry Pi or HAOS.

 Create user account

-When HA is up an running, access it’s web interface and access your user profile in the left bottom and turn on “Advanced mode”.
+When HA is up an running, access it’s web interface and access your user profile in the left bottom and there turn on “Advanced mode”.

 Install Mosquitto MQTT broker